manu-Char/Portfolio/README.md

 ## ⚠️ Note About This Repository

 🚧 **This repository contains a non-functional version of my portfolio.**
-We are currently working on fixing some issues, and this version may not run as expected.
+   I am currently working on fixing some issues, and this version may not run as expected.
 🔍 This repo is meant to help **explore the structure and resources** used in my personal portfolio project.

 ✅ If you're looking for the **working version of my website**, you can find it on my GitHub under the repository name: